comatory/www/content/log/2024-04-07_understanding_relay_data_ids.md

 }
 ```

-You can think of `friends` field as a list of friends the given user has, with ability to filter this list with `search` argument.
+You can think of the `friends` field as a list of friends the given user has, with ability to filter this list with `search` argument.
 Let's augment `UserCard` component `node` query with new fragment.
 This fragment will belong to new component `FriendList`:

 ```tsx
 // user-card.tsx